2015 Hurricane Season

 Report any down power lines to your local utilities company.
 FPL(800-4-OUTAGE)

-Be very careful stepping outdoors when standing Hurricane Wilmawater and debris are present.
+Be very careful stepping outdoors when standing water and debris are present.

 Carefully assess damage around your property.
 Look for downed trees and damage to your roof.